aregtech/areg-sdk/examples/12_pubsvc/ReadMe.md

 The **12_pubsvc** project demonstrates the implementation of a *Public Service* in a multi-process environment using **Object Remote Procedure Call (Object RPC)** for inter-process communication (IPC).
 This example involves two main applications: a *Service Provider* and a *Service Consumer*.
 The service provider handles remote requests sent by the consumer, allowing developers to understand how AREG Framework manages distributed systems and public services.

+> [!IMPORTANT]
+> To test this example, ensure an `mcrouter` process is running on a network-accessible machine to enable message routing.
+Verify that the `areg.init` configuration file includes the correct IP address and port number for the `mcrouter`.

 ## Key Concepts

 - **Public Service**: A service that can be discovered and accessed by remote consumers over the network.